Reflecting on 2021 and Heading into 2022 with Mindfulness, Confidence, and Non-Reaction to External

 The Year 2021

-Even though so much happened last year — my partner and I bought a car, left our tiny rooftop abode in the big city, drove down the length of the country twice, visited our parents in the two extreme ends of India, lost family members, lived in remote houses in the Himalayas and the south of India — the year still seemed to have passed in a blur.
+Even though so much happened last year — my partner and I bought a car, left our tiny rooftop abode in the big city, drove down the length of the country twice, visited our parents in the two extreme ends of India, lost family members, lived in remote houses in the Himalayas and the Western Ghats — the year still seemed to have passed in a blur.
 Even when I followed a routine, days merged into each other.

 Bangalore had only served as a base to return from my travels because my partner worked there.
 After he took up a remote job in the beginning of 2020, we were planning to leave Bangalore to travel through unknown parts of the world.
 That seemed like the right time.
 We decided to move to the mountains in India until everything calmed down.
 There we could live in remote homes isolated from everyone (more on traveling safe during the pandemic).